 2.1: The Contractor Shall:

-3-D panel wall system caring a complete roof load and also floor joist, prior to having shotcrete applied.
-I have been showing this photo to many of our engineering firms whom over engineer our product.
-The nine gauge wires welded from mesh to mesh twelve studs per 3-d panel are stronger than wood studs.
+This photo; displays the 3-D panel wall system carrying a complete roof load and also floor joist, prior to having shotcrete applied.
+I have been showing this photo our engineering firms whom engineer our product.
+The nine gauge wires welded from mesh to mesh twelve studs per EVG 3D panel system is stronger than wood studs.

 Part 3: Typical Specification